jaywink/federation/README.md

 ## License

-MIT, except:

-* Parts of `federation.protocols.diaspora` AGPLv3 (https://github.com/lukeross/pyaspora)
+MIT, except for Diaspora protocol implementation `federation.protocols.diaspora` which is licensed under AGPLv3.